Nsfr750/STL_to_G-Code/README.md

 ## How to Use

-1. Open the application.
+1. Launch the application
-2. Use the "Open STL File" button or the File menu to select an STL file.
+2. Use the "Open STL File" button or File menu to select an STL file
-3. Visualize the STL model in the 3D preview area.
+3. The model will appear in the 3D preview area
+4. The "Convert to GCode" button will become enabled
-4. Click "Convert to GCode" to generate a G-code file.
+5. Click "Convert to GCode" to start the conversion process
+6. Monitor progress in the status bar and progress bar
-5. Save the G-code file to your desired location.
+7. Once complete, save the G-code file

-For more detailed instructions, refer to the [Prerequisites](./prerequites.md) file.
+## Recent Files
+Access your recently opened files through the "Recent Files" menu

+## Configuration
+The application maintains persistent settings including:
+- Last opened directory
+- Recent files list
+- G-code conversion settings
+- Window size and position

+## Error Handling
+The application includes improved error handling with:
+- Detailed error messages
+- Operation status tracking
+- Automatic logging to `stl_to_gcode.log`

 ## License